-Dentists who utilize in-office anesthesia care providers should take all necessary measures to minimize risk to patients.
-Knowledge, preparation, and communication between professionals are essential.
-The dental office must provide quality of care equal to that of the hospital-based facility.
-Prior to subjecting a patient to deep sedation/general anesthesia, the patient must undergo a preoperative health evaluation.^{2,8} High-riskpatientsshouldbetreatedinafacilityproperlyequipped to provide for their care.^{2,8} The dentist and anesthesia care provider must communicate during treatment to share concerns about the airway or other details of patient safety.
-Furthermore, they must work together to develop mechanisms of quality assurance.
+Dentists who utilize in-office anesthesia care providers must take all necessary measures to minimize risk to patients.
+The dentist must be familiar with the American Society of Anesthesiologists (ASA) physical status classification.
+Knowledge, preparation, and communication between professionals are essential.8 Prior to subjecting a patient to deep sedation/general anesthesia, the patient must undergo a preoperative health evaluation.
+High-risk patients should be treated in a facility properly equipped to provide for their care.
+The dentist and anesthesia care provider must communicate during treatment to share concerns about the airway or other details of patient safety.
+Furthermore, they must work together to develop and document mechanisms of quality assurance.

 Untoward and unexpected outcomes must be reviewed to monitor the quality of services provided.
-This will decrease risk, allow for open and frank discussions, and improve the quality of care for the pediatric dental patient.
+This will decrease risk, allow for open and frank discussions, document risk analysis and intervention, and improve the quality of care for the pediatric dental patient.